ccdxc/sw/nic/proto/README.md

 2. reference to another object - [(gogoproto.moretags)] = "venice:ref"

 3. immutable fields - [(gogoproto.moretags)] = "venice:immutable"
-   This is used to indicate that a field can't be changed once object is created
+   This is used to indicate that a field can't be changed once object is created.
+Once the object is created, for any of the subsequent CRUD operations for the object, the same value will be used.

 4. mandatory fields - [(gogoproto.moretags)] = "venice:mandatory"
    This is used to indicate that an object can't be created without this field